-In recent years, the Ausable River Association (AsRA) has advanced several significant natural channel design stream restoration projects in the Ausable River watershed (e.g. Dream Mile, Rocky Branch).
-Our work relies on a restoration partnership with the US Fish and Wildlife Service (FWS) and the Adirondack Chapter of Trout Unlimited and engages other project specific partners (e.g. landowners, towns, contractors, soil and water conservation districts, New York State agencies) as needed.
-As our technical expertise has increased and as we have learned more about the needs of the river, our goals have shifted from resolving isolated problems to establishing and implementing comprehensive plans for the restoration of equilibrium to both the East and the West Branch Ausable River.
+In recent years, the Ausable River Association (AsRA) has advanced several significant natural stream restoration projects in the Ausable River watershed (e.g. Dream Mile, Rocky Branch).
+Our work relies on a restoration partnership with the US Fish and Wildlife Service (FWS) and engages other project specific partners (e.g. landowners, towns, contractors, other nonprofits, and New York State agencies) as needed.
+As our technical expertise has increased and as we have learned more about the needs of the river, our goals have shifted from resolving isolated problems to establishing and implementing comprehensive plans for the restoration of self-sustaining form and function to Ausable River system, starting with the East and West Branch Ausable Rivers.

 Banks can be stabilized, and habitat improved in pockets as opportunities, funding, or emergencies arise, but this reactive approach has its limits.
-Equilibrium for the Ausable River's East and West Branches – with minimized damage in storms, lower long-term costs for towns, informed engagement from landowners and the public, and fewer interventions needed by state and federal agencies – can most economically, efficiently, and effectively be achieved with a comprehensive plan that starts with the science of rivers, their hydrology, hydraulics, geomorphology, biologic, and physicochemical needs.
-AsRA is pursuing a multi-year effort with the goal of restoring geomorphic equilibrium and habitat diversity and we're starting with the East Branch.
-Our long-term vision is two-fold: first, in the face of changing climate to create flood resilience in our communities; and second, to increase habitat potential and stabilize/decrease temperatures on the East Branch so that it – along with its abundant cold-water tributaries – support wild fish populations, with native brook trout as the flagship species.
+Self-sustaining equilibrium for the East and West Branch Ausable Rivers and for the Ausable's Main Stem – minimized damage in storms, lower long-term costs for towns, informed engagement from landowners and the public, and fewer interventions needed by state and federal agencies – can most economically, efficiently, and effectively be achieved with a comprehensive plan that starts with the science of rivers, their hydrology, hydraulics, geomorphology, biologic, and physicochemical needs.
+AsRA is pursuing a multi-year effort with the goal of restoring self-sustaining equilibrium and habitat diversity and we've started with the East Branch Ausable River.

 The team's assessment and data-driven design plan follows the "Function-Based Framework for Stream Assessment and Restoration Projects" (Harman et al., 2012).
 This document is founded on the premise of a hierarchal relationship of five river functions where lower-level functions support higher-level functions and that all are influenced by local geology and climate, which underlies a Stream Function Pyramid (image below).
 The Pyramid consists of five categories that evaluate river functions: hydrology, hydraulics, geomorphology, physicochemical, and biology.
 The stacked pyramid framework identifies a "drilling down" approach that allows more detailed forms of analysis and quantification of river functions.
 A series of function-based assessment parameters describe and support the functions in each category.
 A menu of measurement methods, specific tools, equations, assessment methods, etc., are then used to quantify each function-based parameter.